 This weekend saw Formula E and Formula 1 go head-to-head with races in Monaco and Spain respectively.
 While both series are at the forefront of their respective disciplines, the structure of race weekends for Team Principals in each series is very different.

-The role of the Team Principal has changed dramatically in Formula 1 over the last few decades, and even since my time with Super Aguri in 2008.
+The role of the Team Principal has changed dramatically in Formula 1 over the last few decades, and ever since my time with Super Aguri in 2008.
 The role is now predominantly one of a figurehead, the public face of the team alongside the drivers, and we have seen an increase in the visibility and accessibility of many Team Principals in recent years.

 However, the traditional function of a Team Principal in Formula 1 has been diversified and they are no longer solely responsible for managing the engineers, making strategy calls, securing sponsors and hiring drivers – but much of that freedom remains in Formula E.